tier4/scenario_simulator_v2/docs/design/VehicleDynamics.md

 vel_time_delay: 0.25
 ```

-This example is DELAY_STEER_ACC model, if you want to use another type, please set another variable.
+This example shows DELAY_STEER_ACC model.
+If you want to use another type, please set another variable.